Hustlerlist/sexy-donate/README.md

 ```
 Put **ALL OF ABOVE** to the end of your post, above your comments area.

 As for me, it is in the file `post.ejs`.
 Customize according to your own hexo theme or static webpage.

+Do change all content between the `$...$`, as in your own text shown in the button, your own WeChat Donation QR Code and your own AliPay QR Code.

+The QR Code image require a bit of tweaking, I suggest you upload your generated QR Code onto a Image Hosting Website.
+Then paste the URL into `src="$HERE$"`

+I do appreciate it if you would keep the `powered_text` `<div>`.
+Huge Thanks.

 ## 3. Finalize
 In your terminal, navigate to your root hexo blog folder, and run the following script: